doctral/Clean-Architecture-with-ASP.NET-Core/README.md

 3. Post-deployment sql files
 4. Publish database project to SQL server

+### IoC Project
+1. [Autofac](https://autofaccn.readthedocs.io/en/latest/getting-started/index.html) is an IoC container which provides base class for user-defined modules.
+With Autofac, we can craete a **ContainerBuilder** and register **components** with it.
+2. [System.Reflection.Assembly](https://docs.microsoft.com/en-us/dotnet/api/system.reflection?view=netframework-4.7.2) can be used to load **Assemblies**.

 ### Domain Project
 1. Audit: general classes for shared Created/Modified/Deleted Date/Id
 2. Entity classes